Philadelphia Personal Injury Lawyers

 - Punitive damages awarded by the state

 - Final expenses in the event of a wrongful death

 Although a lawyer cannot guarantee a certain monetary award, they will fight for the compensation that the victim and their family deserve.
 Additionally, a lawyer is willing to ether negotiate a settlement or go to court, depending on the situation.

 Philadelphia Personal Injury Lawyers at McCann Dillon Jaffe & Lamb, LLC Fight for the Rights of Injured Clients

 Reach out to the Philadelphia personal injury lawyers at McCann Dillon Jaffe & Lamb, LLC if you were involved in an accident or require assistance with a legal matter.
 We will review the case, let our clients know what can be done, and fight vigorously for every client’s right to compensation.
 Call us today at 215-515-7644 or contact us online for a free consultation.
-Located in Wilmington, Abington, and Media, Pennsylvania; Wilmington, Delaware; and Haddonfield, New Jersey, we serve clients throughout the surrounding areas.
+Located in Philadelphia and Abington, Pennsylvania and Wilmington, Delaware, we serve clients throughout the surrounding areas.